 *Coconut yoghurt (best brand is KoKo) with almonds

-*Vegan protein powder smoothie (one that contains all essential aminos is ideal)
+*Vegan protein powder smoothie (one that contains all essential aminos is ideal or make your own)

 Follow me on insta: